Updated: Sep 15

 Mulching your plants helps to retain moisture and suppress any weeds.

-Also, mounding soil around the base of your plants can discourage squash borers from laying their eggs – which would become a problem for your squash later on.
+Also, mounding rich soil around the base of your plants can discourage squash borers from laying their eggs – which would become a problem for your squash later on.

 TRANSPLANTING BEST PRACTICES